kevin-crook-ucb/ucb_w205_crook_supplement/2019_Spring/synch_session_commands/synch_01.md

 The best way to get a link to a repo is to go into the repo on GitHub web interface and use the green dropdown "Clone or download" button.

-#### assignment-00 (formerly known as the sign up assignment)
+#### signup assignment (not graded - just for practice)

-in the previous commands, we cloned, the assignment-00 repo to our droplet.
+in the previous commands, we cloned, the signup repo to our droplet.

 change directories into the repo directory